I Love Walking In France

 The steam train which travels along the Cliffs of Mirandol makes several stops allowing passengers to disembark

-This year I have added an extra day to the itinerary with an overnight stop in the village of Autoire between Bretenoux and Loubressac.
+With a focus on not rushing through any of the nine ‘most beautiful villages’, I added an extra day to the itinerary with an overnight stop in the village of Autoire between Bretenoux and Loubressac.
 This allows for a more relaxed day with plenty of time to enjoy the guided tour of the apartments at Château de Castelnau-Bretenoux before walking on to Autoire.
 If your time is limited, by all means, continue on to Loubressac on day 6.

 View from Tour César, Turenne